young-ccrc/sdmbc/README.md

 ## 1. Acknowledgements
 [RETURN TO TOP](#toc)

-* SDMBC stands for the Sub-Daily Multivariate Bias Correction and was developed by [Youngil Kim](https://github.com/young-ccrc/).
-Theoretical support was provided by [Ashish Sharma](https://www.unsw.edu.au/staff/ashish-sharma) and [Jason Evans](https://www.unsw.edu.au/staff/jason-evans).
+* SDMBC refers to Sub-Daily Multivariate Bias Correction and was developed by [Youngil Kim](https://github.com/young-ccrc/).
+The theoretical support for this project was provided by [Jason Evans](https://www.unsw.edu.au/staff/jason-evans) and [Ashish Sharma](https://www.unsw.edu.au/staff/ashish-sharma).

 * The design of SDMBC was influenced by [Multivariate Bias Correction (MBC) R pakcage](https://www.sciencedirect.com/science/article/pii/S1364815217309684#ec-research-data), which adjusts for the biases in inter-variable relationships of climate model outputs across multiple time scales.